-- Judah has a pretty engaging style, and I’m sure that’s why most people like him.
-He’s clever, he’s funny, and he makes some interactions i the text that aren’t the most obvious to see (he puts us in the shoes of the prodigal son quite nicely).
-I don’t want you to think that just because I went to Bible college I think I know a lot, but admittedly I was surprised to learn anything in this book.
-I know it sounds arrogant, (because it is), but like I said, I normally don’t read these kinds of books.
-I thought it would be all application (which, yes, it pretty much was).
-Yet, it was still good.
+Judah has a pretty engaging style, and I’m sure that’s why most people like him.
+He’s clever, he’s funny, and he makes some interactions in the text that aren’t the most obvious to see (he puts us in the shoes of the prodigal son quite nicely).

-- Judah believes the Bible is inspired by God.
+Judah believes the Bible is inspired by God.
 It is written to all people to show us how God loves all of humanity.
 The Bible is down-to-earth.
 It’s for real people facing real issues.
-I’m just glad to know that he takes the Bible for what it says it is: inspired by the Holy Spirit.
-Yes, that includes I Chronicles 1-9, 23-29, and even Leviticus (of all books).
+I’m just glad to know that he takes the Bible for what it says it is: inspired by the Holy Spirit (that includes 1 Chronicles 1-9).

 The Spoiled Milk

-- Smith uses scripture to support his message, but the pop culture references were a bit much.
+Smith uses Scripture to support his message, but the pop culture references were a bit much.
 In fact, the way Judah writes is a bit much.
 I like jokes and I’m all for humor.
 I probably joke too much myself.
 But there were more references, jokes, anecdotes, and stories than even Samson could shake a jawbone at.
 Smith writes a lot of stories about himself, his family, church, and friends (especially in the second half of the book) to help give a visual picture of his biblical points.
-But at times I felt he was just getting wordy.
+But at times he just gets wordy.

-When reading the whole book you can see Judah talk about the gospel, but then there are time when he just says things like this, and I have to think, “Why?
+When reading the whole book you can see Judah talk about the gospel, but then there are times when he just says things like this, and I think, “Why?
 Why are you saying this?”
 Jesus was out to prove how good He was and how bad others were.
-He’s perfect.
+He is the standard bar none.
 No one would follow the Messiah if He wasn’t perfect, or if they thought they could get to God themselves.
 Everyone needed to see how perfect Jesus was, how filthy they were, and how much He loved them.

 It’s pivotal for the gospel to show us how horrible we are.
 Because that’s the good news: We’re filthy, yet God still loves us and took the initiative to make a way for us (Eph 2:10).
 And Jesus wanted to offer us more than just hope.
 He wanted to offer us abundant life with and in Him.
 To have a relationship with Him that would one day be perfect and unbroken by sin.
 I look forward to all of that in my hope.